 Yes with conviction and madness!
 Also give yourself a time frame.
 So you can push yourself to your limits.

-If you excel, get noticed and earned more than what you usually get, maybe it would make you more happy.
+If you excel, get noticed, and earned more than what you usually get, maybe it would make you happier.
 Maybe it could satisfy your needs.
-Maybe you’ll love staying there and just look forward for promotions.
+Maybe you’ll love staying there and just look forward to promotions.
 Or maybe you can finally quit and do what you’re passionate about.